Japan PM: Noda frets about rating after French downgrade

 Noda chose Katsuya Okada, a fiscal hawk who has held key government and party posts, to be his deputy to oversee tax and social security reform.

-Japan's public debt is already twice the size of the $5 trillion (3.26 trillion pounds) economy, as it struggles to balance fiscal discipline with funding post-quake reconstruction and the steep welfare costs of its aging population.
+Japan's public debt is already twice the size of the $5 trillion economy, as it struggles to balance fiscal discipline with funding post-quake reconstruction and the steep welfare costs of its aging population.